-This article is a follow-up to previous articles concerning cycles that have been identified and discussed over the previous two decades.
+This article is a follow-up to previous articles concerning economic and war cycles that have been identified and discussed over the previous two decades.
 Specifically, it is the continuation of work that began in 1999 and is meant to supplement previous statements and projections.
 For more information on those cycles, CLICK HERE.

 The Coming Storm

 First, let me remind everyone that “Economic Upheaval” is “A change in the way the world does business.”
 However, from a logical perspective, it is important to note that significant changes usually come on the cusp of something terrible, like a crash, because of exposed weaknesses.
 Ultimately, we are looking at a “perfect storm” of economic trash – and THAT… we have.

 Ironically, the day after I wrote the first draft (and the previous paragraph), an article was posted on Yahoo News that I feel compelled to share because it directly validates the previous statements.
 In it, they reported that Christine Lagarde, the Managing Director of the International Monetary Fund, said that “four clouds” were undermining the global economy and warned that a “storm” might strike.